Thai Bangkaew Dog

 The Thai Bangkaew Dog (ไทยบางแก้ว) is a dog breed from Thailand.
 It is a medium-sized spitz-type dog.

-Appearance

-The Thai Bangkaew Dog is compactly built and square in profile.
-It is well proportioned, with a smooth gait.
-The double coat consists of a short undercoat, with longer guard hairs growing through it forming the outer coat.
-The coat is thicker and longer around the neck, chest, and back forming a lion-like ruff, which is more noticeable on male dogs than on female dogs.
-The plumed tail is carried with moderate upward curve over the back.
-The breed comes in white with shades of red, grey, brown, and black in a wide variety of patterns.
-There are some that have white coats.
-The eyes are brown and black in color and are of average-size with almond shape.
-The teeth contain a scissors bite.

 History

 Bangkaew is a village located in the Bang Rakam District, Phitsanulok Province in the central region of Thailand.
 In this district, near the Yom River, a Buddhist abbot's local black and white female dog was crossed with a now extinct wild dog, producing the first of the breed.
 Since 1957, selective breeding from their single litters produced today's breed.